TimothyCoac/sldt-semantic-models/io.catenax.battery.supplier_data_model/Draft-0.9/CX-0160-BatteryPassport-uc2.md

 Battery Passports require information originating from multiple actors throughout the battery value chain.
 While battery producers remain responsible for creating and publishing Battery Passports, a substantial share of the underlying information originates from upstream suppliers.
 This standard establishes a mechanism for exchanging supplier-generated information through Catena-X Digital Twins and standardized semantic models.

 The objective is to:
+- Create a common understanding of which information is needed throughout the value chain to create Battery Passports
+- Define standardized data models to reduce complexity, redundancy and facilitate implementation throughout the whole value chain
 - Reduce manual reporting efforts
 - Improve interoperability across the value chain
 - Protecting business confidentiality via controlled data access